-Comment # # Last Name First Name Affiliation Method Date RTP Chapter or RTP RTP ID Project Name Comment Summary of Comment and Proposed Change Identified in Metro Staff Recommended Action in Response to Comment (changes Change Discussion received Appendix or RTP Project List or RTP Overall or HCT Strategy if applicable if applicable proposes a change?
-(Y/N) Comment (changes shown in bold strikeout and underscore) or Consent topic (D/C) 651 Risser Sarah Community member Online Comment Form 8/21/2023 3 RTP Project List Y This plan does not present bold action on climate, and we desperately need bold action on the climate.
+Comment # Last Name First Name Affiliation Method Date RTP Chapter or RTP RTP ID Project Name Recommended Action in Response to Comment Change Discussion received Appendix or RTP Project List or RTP Overall or HCT Strategy if applicable if applicable proposes a change?
+(Y/N) Comment (changes shown in bold strikeout and underscore) (changes shown in bold strikeout and underscore) or Consent topic (D/C) 651 Risser Sarah Community member Online Comment Form 8/21/202 23 RTP Project List Y This plan does not present bold action on climate, and we desperately need bold action on the climate.
 The RTP must adopt more aggressive plans to reduce driving by investing in the most cost-effective initiatives to reduce carbon emissions: 1) walkable communities and public transit 2) more aggressive regional congestion pricing in line with the Climate Smart Communities Program, 3) money directed away from ODOTs freeway expansions and towards community street initiatives.
 The RTP falls short on addressing our crisis of road fatalities as well.
 It should prioritize investments the make orphan highways safe for all road users NOT freeway expansions.
-See Metro staff recommendation for Policy Topic #1 (Investment Emphasis). Υ D 652 Stevens Frank Community member Online Comment Form 8/25/2 3 RTP Project List Y Proposes changing the RTP project list to focus on prioritizing and funding projects that address safety and equity goals.
-See Metro staff recommendation for Policy Topic #1 (Investment Emphasis).
-Y D 653 Stevens Frank Community member Online Comment Form 8/25/23 3 RTP Project List ODOT's Safety & Operations Projects (2023- 2030, 2031- 2045) Y Requests that "Bundled" projects be unbundled and have details and be held accountable to RTP policies and to the needs of communities.
+See recommendation for Policy Topic #1 (Investment Emphasis - Project Mix and Timing) in Exhibit C (Part 1).
+Y D 652 Stevens Frank Community member Online Comment Form 8/25/ 23 RTP Project List Y Proposes changing the RTP project list to focus on prioritizing and funding projects that address safety and equity goals.
+See recommendation for Policy Topic #1 (Investment Emphasis - Project Mix and Timing) in Exhibit C (Part 1).
+Y D 653 Stevens Frank Community member Online Comment Form 8/25/ 23 RTP Project List 12095, 1229 ©DOT's Safety & Operations Projects (2023- 2030, 2031- 2045) Y Requests that "Bundled" projects be unbundled and have details and be held accountable to RTP policies and to the needs of communities.
 The contents & prioritization framework for projects like these are unclear.
-See Metro staff recommendation for Policy Topic #1 (Investment Emphasis).
-Y D 654 Sun Anna Community member Email 8/24/2023 3 RTP Project List Y Proposes the need for bolder action on climate, traffic safety and air quality.
+See recommendation for Policy Topic #1 (Investment Emphasis - Project Mix and Timing) in Exhibit C (Part 1).
+Y D 654 Sun Anna Community member Email 8/24/202 23 RTP Project List Y Proposes the need for bolder action on climate, traffic safety and air quality.
 Proposes more aggressive plans to reduce driving and invest in walkable communities and abundant public transit; more aggressive and equitable regional congestion pricing; and for ODOT to direct money away from freeway expansions and prioritize investing in orphan highways.
-See Metro staff recommendation for Policy Topic #1 (Investment Emphasis).
-Y D 655 Sundermann Casey Community member Email 8/25/2023 3 RTP Project List Y Our regional transportation planning must top planning for roadways for automobiles.
-Weneed more safe bike routes, we need safe crosswalks for pedestrians, we need more public transportation.
-Public transportation should include security personnel so that people feel safe taking public transportation.
-Major MAX hubs should have locked restrooms that can be accessed with a HOP card.
-Climate change isnt coming.
-Climate change is HERE NOW.
-See Metro staff recommendation for Policy Topic #1 (Investment Emphasis). Ŷ D 656 Todd ybut Community member Written Testimony 8/25/2023 3 RTP Project List Y I take my stand with No More Freeways www.nomorefreewayspdx.com: Climate leaders don't widen freeways.
+See recommendation for Policy Topic #1 (Investment Emphasis - Project Mix and Timing) in Exhibit C (Part 1).
+Y D 655 Sundermann Casey Community member Email 8/25/202 RTP Project List Y See recommendation for Policy Topic #1 (Investment Emphasis - Project Mix and Timing) in Exhibit C (Part 1).
+Y D 656 Todd Judy Community member Written Testimony 8/25/202 RTP Project List Y I take my stand with No More Freeways www.nomorefreewayspdx.com: Climate leaders don't widen freeways.
 Climate leaders don't keep plans to widen them, either.
 We hope the Metro Council will demonstrate in action the climate and traffic safety leadership that they use in rhetoric by adopting these aggressive and necessary changes to the Regional Transportation Plan.
 Y D